arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ## RGB

 The ESP32 features an RGB that can be controlled with the `0`, `45` and `46` GPIO.
 These are not connected to any physical pins.

+***Some boards from the first limited production batch were assembled with a different RGB LED which has the green and blue pins inverted.
+Read our full Help Center article [here](https://support.arduino.cc/hc/en-us/articles/9589073738012)***

 To control them, use: